hipagesgroup/hyperkops/README.md

 and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
 This monitor helps out Hyperopt by identifying jobs which fit this category of killed jobs, and updates the relevant MongoDB record, allowing the optimisation to finish.

-This repository produces the docker image that can be used in the hyperopt helm chart as the job monitor component.
+Docker images with these components pre-installed can be found here:

+An example helm chart can be found here:

 # Architecture in kubernetes
+The hyperkops architecture is composed of three main components:

-* Worker: Hyperopt worker pod
+* Worker: Hyperopt worker
+* Hyperkops Monitor: Identifies and updates hyperopt trials which have ran beyond a timeout limit
 * MongoDB: MongoDB Instance

+# Hyperkops Monitor
-* Hyperkops Monitor: Upserts 'stale' jobs in MongoDB to flag them as in an Error state
+The Hyperops monitor looks for jobs which have been longer than a specified time and uUpserts the relevant records in MongoDB to flag them as in an Error state.

-# Installing Hyperkops Monitor
+## Installing Hyperkops Monitor
 This repo is not yet available in the PyPi repository so installation from github using pip is reccomended.
 The library is installed using pip by calling:

 `pip install git+https://github.com/<REPO ADDRESS HERE>`

-# Starting Hyperkops Monitor
+## Starting Hyperkops Monitor

 After installation with pip the monitor can be started from command line, with the arguments either provided within the command line arguments or they are inherited from environmental variables.